 - Check for Lice Eggs: Lice eggs or nits are tiny yellow, tan, or brown dots attached to the base of the hair shafts.
 They are easier to see than adult lice.

 - Identify Lice Bites: Look for blue spots on the skin.
-These are often lice bites or rashes caused by allergic reactions to lice saliva.
+These are often bites or rashes caused by allergic reactions to lice saliva.

 - Use a Fine-Toothed Comb: Run a comb through pubic hair to catch any visible lice.